WatDuhHekBro/VoidBot/README.md

 # VoidBot

 An experimental Discord bot using Serenity.
-Streamlines the process of ways to use any emotes the bot has access to.
+Contains a proof of concept for streamlining the process of using any emotes the bot has access to, without having to be in the same servers as the bot.

 # Files